UW-Madison-DSI/Covid19Wastewater/README.md

 ## Repository Sections
-There are three parts of the package; Data, Data Prep, Analysis tools.
+There are three parts of the package:

-### Data
+### 1. Data
 This package includes [Traditional and Wastewater based data](examples/data/README.md) about Wisconsin communities.

-### Data Preparation
+### 2. Data Preparation
 This [includes functions](examples/data_prep/README.md) to create calculated columns, smoothings and filtering.

-### Analysis Tools
+### 3. Analysis Tools
 This [includes tools](examples/analysis_tools/README.md) to generate DHS flags for both case and wastewater data.
 It also includes tools to run random linear forests.

 ## Package Application

-- We applied this package to Covid-19 data from Wisconsin in our analysis repository [here.](https://github.com/AFIDSI/Covid19-Wastewater-Analysis)
+We applied this package to Covid-19 data from Wisconsin in our analysis repository [here.](https://github.com/AFIDSI/Covid19-Wastewater-Analysis)

 ## Installation